 Even though the plans are identical, insurance companies differ.
 Review each company’s reputation, financial stability, and customer-service standards.
 You also need to check out what you’ll pay for Medigap coverage.
 Medigap premiums vary widely, both from company to company and from state to state.
 You can find a tool on www.medicare.gov to help you compare policies offered in your area.

 Does everyone need Medigap?

 No. In fact, it’s illegal for an insurance company to sell you a Medigap policy that duplicates any existing coverage you have, including Medicare coverage.
 In general, you won’t need a Medigap policy if you:

-- Take part in a Medicare managed-care plan or private fee-for-service plan (sometimes called Medicare Advantage), or
+- Take part in a Medicare managed-care plan or private fee-for-service plan (sometimes called Medicare Advantage).

 - Have group coverage through your spouse.

 Also, you may not need a Medigap policy if you work past age 65 and have employer-sponsored health insurance.
 If you’re in this situation, you may want to enroll in Medicare Part A since it’s free.
-If you enroll in Medicare Part B, your open enrollment period for Medigap starts.
-If you don’t buy a Medigap policy within six months, you could be denied coverage later or charged a higher premium.
+Your open enrollment period for Medigap starts when you enroll in Medicare Part B. If you don’t buy a Medigap policy within six months, you could be denied coverage later or charged a higher premium.
 Because of this, you may want to wait to enroll in Medicare Part B until your employer coverage ends, and reconsider Medigap at that time.